-City staff will be presenting to the City’s Planning Commission on May 21, 2019 meeting and seeking City Council input at their meeting on June 24, 2019.
+City staff will be presenting to the City’s Planning Commission in June and seeking City Council input in the summer.
+Links to both the Planning Commission and City Council provide meeting details and agendas.
 Both meetings are open to the public and community input is encouraged.

 For more details about the City’s interim Floor Area Ratio Ordinance, go here.

 Recommending Amendments to Accessory Dwelling Units Zoning Rules